 Of the 45 currently in camp, 34 are on the 40-man roster and 11 are non-roster invitees.
 They are all vying for one of the 25-man roster spots to open the season.

-Six of the 38 are members of The Cardinal Nation top 40 for 2015 – one pitcher and five position players.
-Another six minor leaguers in total are in Major League camp, either as members of the 40-man or as non-roster invitees, but did not place among our top 40.
+11 of the 45 are members of The Cardinal Nation top 40 for 2014 – six pitchers and five position players.
+Another seven prospects in total are in camp, either as members of the 40-man or as NRIs, but did not place among our top 40.

-This rapidly-dwindling group of 12 is those about whom I will be reporting below.
-Of course, the list of 12 we are now tracking here – three pitchers and nine position players - will further decline in count each week as camp continues and cuts are made.
+This group of is those about whom I will be reporting.
+Of course, the list of 18 we are now tracking here – eight pitchers and 10 position players - will further decline each week as camp continues and cuts are made.

-Innings pitched (IP) and earned run average (ERA) are for first 21 games of the spring, coming into play on Saturday, March 28.
+Innings pitched (IP) and earned run average (ERA) are for the spring coming into Sunday, March 16.